AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ## Conclusion

-In this article we've accessed the console in the browser, installed the Linux Terminal and even created bilingual project using VS Code.
+In this article we've accessed the console in the browser, explored the Terminal and even created bilingual project using VS Code.
 It's way too much for the first experience with programming so congrats you with such a huge milestone.

 Keep in mind that this guide is meant for a complete beginners to boost their confidence with some solid hands-on experience, but the basics and theory are essential to back-up this practice.
 So follow the FAQ section below to see the recommendations.